 Modest fixed costs.
 The term “modest” is relative to houses and cars: You could still save serious money by trimming these other fixed costs, such as insurance premiums, cable service and phone plans.
 You can learn more about ways to hold down your insurance bill in the chapter devoted to your family’s safety net.

 Investment costs.
 Many folks are unaware of how much they’re paying in investment costs, because it’s rare we actually write a check for the sums involved.
 Suppose you use a financial advisor who charges 1% a year and who invests your money in funds that charge another 1%.
 If you have a $500,000 portfolio, you’re paying $10,000 a year for money management.
 You could cut that sum almost in half by working with an advisor who favors index funds, a topic we tackle in the investing chapter.

-Discretionary spendings.
+Discretionary spending.
 As its name suggests, discretionary spending is entirely up to us.
 Think about how you spend those dollars.
-Does that money get spent on vacations you don’t especially enjoy or restaurant meals that aren’t so fun?
+Does that money get spent on vacations you don’t especially enjoy or restaurant meals that aren’t so great?
 Maybe it’s time to rethink how you spend your discretionary dollars.